Find Feathered Friends

 Looking to go even further with birdwatching?
 Bring home your own birdfeeder and fill it with birdseed to continue your birding adventures right in your own backyard – literally!

 The Lake of Bays Garden Centre is a must-stop for birdfeeders.
-Choose from one of their many different birdfeeder styles to welcome birds into your own yard.
-Browse their online store and place an order for curbside pick-up at their retail location in Dwight.
-They also offer a variety of birdseed, including suet cakes, logs, peanuts, and speciality mixes that birds will be sure to love.
+Choose from one of their many different birdfeeder styles to welcome these feathered friends into your yard.
+Browse their online store and place an order for curbside pick-up at their retail location in Dwight or stop in.
+They also offer a variety of birdseed, including suet cakes, logs, peanuts, and specialty mixes that birds will be sure to love.

 Insider tip: peanuts are a favourite snack among birds.
 Order some peanut pickouts from the Lake of Bays Garden Centre to attract Blue Jays, Woodpeckers, and Cardinals to your backyard feeders.